Pauvis/Classification_label_train_app/README.md

 Add Matlab path to the Google net example folder by going to Home tab --> Set path --> Add with Subfolders.

+(Optional) Recommend to pre-process  videos in Handbrake to compress, crop and/or re-index frames: https://handbrake.fr

 General workflow:

 1)Inspect videos and clearly define classes.
 Make sure overlaps between classes are resolved in unambiguous manner: e.g. if example contains features of 2 or more classes, what is the dominant class.